Receptionists Wanted: How to Hire the Perfect Front Desk Face

 Discover how voice AI and automated reception are revolutionizing lead capture for Orange County home service contractors in the era of zero-click search.

-An isometric illustration of a female fractional CMO using a laptop and a megaphone.
+An isometric illustration of a construction site with a woman using a laptop.

 By Gregg Kell July 20, 2025